miraledev/miraledev/README.md

 # Welcome to the profile fam

-I make stuff mostly in javascript when im bored
+I make stuff mostly in javascript when im bored, mostly for discord rn

 ### Languages mostly used

-- 🏷️ Node.js
 - 🏷️ JavaScript
 - 🏷️ HTML
 - 🏷️ CSS